kelsonic/ath-diff-web-app/README.md

 # ATH Diff

-This web app is meant to help people find the difference between the current market price and the all-time-high price of the cryptos they find most facinating.
+This web app is meant to help people find the difference between the current market price and the all-time-high price of the cryptos they find most fascinating.

 ## Getting started